rummenigged/View-Model-Test-app/README.md

 # View-Model-Test-app
-Example use of Arch Component Model View In a Choose Android Icon Color
+Example Use of Arch Component Model View In a Android Icon Color Pick App